masupert/BeyondTheTorchlight/01 - Principles and Concepts.md

 The further you adventure from the town, the greater the risk of the unknown, but the greater the reward.

-## What makes *Beyond the Torchlight* Different?

 ## Principles and Concepts
 ### Classless
 *Beyond the Torchlight* is a classless system and player's abilities are not limited to a class.
 The equipment, tools and items they find while adventuring define their experience and abilities.

-It might be common for a character to change their equipment back in town to suit the adventure they are about to set forth on.
+It might be common for a character to change their equipment back in town to suit the adventure they are about to embark on.

 ### Your​ ​sheet​ ​has​ ​no​ ​answers
-Rules and mechanics are triggered by the fiction.
 To do something, describe your character doing it; if you need to roll, the GM will let you know.
-When presented with a problem, instead of “using” skills or abilities on it, look to the environment and investigate the situation by​ ​asking​ ​the​ ​GM​ ​questions.
+When presented with a problem, your character sheet will not provide you an instant solution.
+Look to the environment and investigate the situation by​ ​asking​ ​the​ ​GM​ ​questions.
+You will need to describe to the GM what you want to do and you may have traits or abilities that can enhance or inhibit that action.

 ### Heroism​ ​is​ ​proven
 Your characters aren’t heroes, they are adventurers setting out into the dangerous world to eke out a new life and find treasure.
 Rising to challenges they encounter in the world will be the events that define their life.